Is AI Ruining Words?

 So, how is AI changing how we write and communicate in B2B marketing, especially in a world where content is produced faster and en masse?
 Is it making some words feel tired and hollow, or is it simply reflecting patterns we’ve been following all along?

 These are big questions, and they feel bigger than just whether AI is “owning” certain words.
-Many of the words tied to these conversations, like empower, optimize, redefine, leverage, elevate, and foster, were already overused and a little cringe-worthy long before AI came along.
+Many of the words tied to these conversations, like empower, optimize, redefine, leverage, elevate, and foster, were already overused and a quite cringe-worthy long before AI came along.
 They’d started to lose their impact, becoming the language we skim past without much thought.
 What AI has done is turn up the volume, flooding us with these words at a scale we’ve not seen before.
-AI didn’t create the problem, but it’s made us hyperaware of it.
+AI did not create the problem, but it’s made us hyperaware of it.

 How AI Shapes the Words We Use